Audio - Adding MP3s to your site

 After you upload files, you can obtain an embed code from your podcasting service and use the Custom Embed module to easily embed an audio player on your site.
 Then your audio files will play directly on your site.

-These services typically include lots of nifty features, including the ability to create playlists or customized players with images of your parish or choir.
+These services typically include lots of nifty features, including the ability to create playlists or customized players with images.
 With this option, your visitors don't need to download your files in order to listen to them and will have greater control over the playback of the audio (i.e., they will be able to skip to different portions of the song if they'd like, etc.) and can easily share the files with others via social media if they wish.

 Using this method, your audio files are stored externally, which ensures that they won't clog up the remaining space in your File Manager.